 Pukunui developers managed to intervene quickly and increase capacity and increase moodle performance within a matter of hours.
 We were able configure the load-balanced server to replicate itself whenever there was a big surge in demand.
 This turned out to be the perfect solution, as IMU only had to pay for the additional server capacity when needed, and the extra hardware was automatically de-activated when not in use.
 Importantly, the whole server upgrade process was automated, so there was no need to wait for manual intervention.
 Additional web servers were up, running and ready to share the load within seconds of activation.

 The result was that IMU could easily transfer as much learning as they needed onto the online system, keeping disruption to a minimum and allowing students to continue their studies during lockdown.
 There was no downtime, and the server maintained its reliability throughout the health crisis.
+Thus, Pukunui successfully built a robust, scalable solution for IMU to increase Moodle performance.

 A long-term relationship